pietrobraione/sushi/README.md

 There are two additional runtime dependencies that are not handled by Gradle so you will need to fix them manually.

 * JBSE needs to interact with an external numeric solver for pruning infeasible program paths.
-At the purpose SUSHI requires to use [Z3](https://github.com/Z3Prover/z3), that is a standalone binary and can be installed almost everywhere.
+At the purpose SUSHI uses [Z3](https://github.com/Z3Prover/z3), a standalone binary that can be installed almost everywhere in your system.
 * SUSHI uses the [GNU Linear Programming Kit (GLPK)](https://www.gnu.org/software/glpk/) and its Java wrapper [GLPK-Java](http://glpk-java.sourceforge.net/) to find, among the (many) traces produced by a JBSE run, a minimal subset that still covers all the coverage objectives.
 Both unfortunately have a native part.
 If your operating system is Debian or Ubuntu you can install the libglpk and libglpk-java packages.
 Under OSX there is a GLPK package under Macports, but no package for GLPK-Java.
 In the worst case you will need to install GLPK and/or GLPK-Java from sources: In such case consider that both have many other dependencies on their own.
 Refer to the GLPK and GLPK-Java pages for instructions on how to install these packages from sources.

 Finally, two runtime dependencies that are not currently used by SUSHI at runtime, but might be in future, are: